Which drug manufacturers have the most FDA recalls? (2026 data)

 What the data shows

-The bottom of the table is dominated by high-volume generic and sterile-injectable makers — companies like Teva, Hospira, Lupin, Pfizer.
-This is an important nuance: these manufacturers produce enormous volumes of low-margin generic and injectable products, and recall frequency rises with the number of products and batches a company ships.
-A low recall-safety score flags a heavier recall history, not that a company's drugs are unsafe to take — every recalled lot is, by definition, pulled from the market.
+The bottom of the table is dominated by high-volume generic and sterile-injectable makers like Teva, Hospira, Pfizer, Lupin.
+Recall frequency rises with the number of products and batches a company ships, so a low score flags a heavier recall history — not that a company's drugs are unsafe to take.
+Every recalled lot is, by definition, pulled from the market.

 How to read this responsibly

-- Recall frequency is not the same as overall quality.
-A large generics maker shipping thousands of products will almost always log more recalls than a small specialty firm, even at the same defect rate.
+- Recall frequency is not overall quality.
+A large generics maker logs more recalls than a small specialty firm even at the same defect rate.

-- A recall is the system working.
-It means a problem was caught and the product removed.
+- A recall is the system working — a problem was caught and the product removed.

-- This is not medical or investment advice.
-If you take a medication from any manufacturer, do not stop based on this page — talk to your pharmacist or prescriber.
+- Not medical or investment advice.
+Don't stop a medication based on this page; talk to your pharmacist or prescriber.

-Figures are generated live from the pharmaranks database (FDA openFDA enforcement data) and reflect the catalog at the time of publication.
+Figures are generated live from the pharmaranks database (FDA openFDA enforcement data) at publication time.

 This article is for general education and is not medical advice.
 Consult a licensed professional for guidance about your health.